mawds/r-programming-intro/_episodes/01-recap.md

 teaching: 45
 exercises: 10
 questions:
-- "Questions"
+- "How do I load data into R?"
+- "How can I manipulate and create new variables in a data set?"
+- "How can I plot my data?"
+- "How do I handle date data?"
 objectives:
-- "To recap the material covered in Introdution to the Tidyverse"
+- "To recap the material covered in the Introdution to the Tidyverse course"
 keypoints:
-- "Key points"
+- "The tidyverse provdes an integrated set of packages that are useful for data analysis."
+- "Use `read_xxx()` to read in different types of data, e.g. `read_csv()` for comma separated data."
+- "`ggplot2` lets us generate graphs."
+- "The `lubridate` package makes dealing with dates and times easier."
 source: Rmd
 ---